A veterinary practice business must be carried out at or from a veterinary premises registered by the Board.

 Purchasers of premises given Board approval more than 15 years prior to change of ownership will be required to reapply for premises approval.

-The business name registered with the Office of Fair Trading should satisfy the conditions of the Board approval if continuing approval is to be maintained.
+If continuing approval is to be maintained, the business name registered with the Office of Fair Trading should satisfy the conditions of the Board approval.

-A condition of approval of premises will be that designating words such as 'hospital', 'centre' or 'emergency' must not be used in the name of the premises unless the practice and premises meet the required minimum standards for a veterinary hospital/centre.
+- words such as 'hospital', 'centre' or 'emergency' must not be used in the name of the premises unless the practice and premises meet the required prescribed standards for a veterinary hospital/centre

 The Board may suspend or cancel an approval if it believes on reasonable grounds that the approval holder has not complied with the conditions of approval relating to the business name.

 Professional misconduct provisions apply, or in the case of a non-veterinarian offence provisions apply, if such conditions of approval are not complied with.

 Failure to apply for Board approval for veterinary premises

 It is an offence to operate a veterinary premises without Board approval.

 An approval holder must notify the Board if the practice is closed or sold.

 All premises approval holders are issued with a certificate of approval for use of their designated premises as veterinary premises.